FederatedAI/FATE/cluster-deploy/README.md

 ### 5.3.
 Fateboard testing

 Fateboard is a web service.
 Get the ip of fateboard.
 If fateboard service is launched successfully, you can see the task information by visiting http://${fateboard-ip}:8080.
+Firewall may need to be opened.
+When fateboard and fatefow are deployed to separate servers, you need to specify server information of fateflow service on Fateboard page: click the gear icon on the top right corner of Board homepage -> click "add" -> fill in ip, os user, ssh, and password for fateflow service.

-6. System operation and maintenance
+## 6. System operation and maintenance
 ================

-6.1 Service management
+### 6.1 Service management
 ------------

 **Execute under the app user of the target server (192.168.0.1 192.168.0.2 192.168.0.3)**

-### 6.1.1 Eggroll Service Management
+#### 6.1.1 Eggroll Service Management

 ```
 source /data/projects/fate/init_env.sh